 Internships complement academic training and expose students to valuable and practical new experiences by providing instruction beyond the classroom.
 Hands-on training under the close tutelage of a mentor helps shape personal, educational and professional goals.
 Internships afford students the opportunity to meet with proven leaders in their fields, establishing valuable contacts and networking opportunities vital to a future career.
 Internship experience also enhances the curriculum vitae and/or resume, strengthening a prospective job applicant’s qualifications.
 Upon successful completion of an internship many supervisors provide effective letters of recommendation.
 In some cases, internships lead to full time positions within the organization.
 The Baltimore-Washington area offers unique opportunities for internships unmatched anywhere else in the United States.
 Institutions featuring local and broader topics in art, media, education, museums, government service, libraries and archives are readily accessible to UMBC students.
-For current internship opportunities, click on Careers/Internships on the menu bar above.
+A selected list of current internship opportunities can be found here.

 How Do I Earn Academic Credit For an Internship?